-Participate in a VIRTUAL WASHINGTON SEMESTER during the Fall 2021 semester!
-The program is open to Master of Public Administration (MPA), Master of International Affairs (MIA), or Master of Science in Higher Education Administration (MSEd-HEA) students.
+Participate in THE WASHINGTON SEMESTER during the Fall 2023 semester!
+The program is open to Master of Public Administration (MPA), Master of International Affairs (MIA), and Master of Science in Higher Education Administration (MSEd-HEA) students.

-- Gain unique insight into the public policy process through online academic coursework and an intensive virtual internship in legislative offices on Capitol Hill, federal agencies, or nonprofit organizations.
+- Gain unique insight into the public policy process through the academic coursework and an intensive internship in legislative offices on Capitol Hill, federal agencies, or nonprofit organizations.

 - Students work full days Monday through Wednesday and a half-day on Thursday (at least 28 hours per week)

-- Participate in online courses taught in a seminar format by Baruch College faculty with extensive DC experience.
+- Participate in courses taught in Washington D.C. in a seminar format by Baruch College faculty with extensive DC experience.

 - Obtain 12 graduate-level credits toward the Master of Public Administration (MPA), Master of International Affairs (MIA), or Master of Science in Higher Education Administration (MSEd-HEA)

-- Virtually network with policymakers and thought leaders and participate in virtual tours of historical landmarks.
+- Experience everything the nation’s capital has to offer – network with policymakers and thought leaders and participate in virtual tours of historical landmarks.

 - PAF 9615: Who Makes Policy?
 (3 credits)